wordofwarning/wordofwarning.org/current/2016-springsummer/index.md

 ---

 # CONFIGURATION
-layout: 2016-spring
+layout: 2016-springsummer
 rootpath: "../../"
 is_index: true

 ---
 *Book-ended by random horse metaphors, this short, sharp shock of a season spans just six weeks and takes a [canter through gender binaries](/current/2016-spring/macaskill), the [darker side of intimacy](/current/2016-spring/noble), [stupendous magic](/current/2016-spring/gambini) and a [bonkers bash for the young at heart](/current/2016-haphazard).
 Before we ride off into the Easter sunset, you might also just catch us doing some eggy filming out on the streets…*

-We look forward to seeing you at some or all of it; if you want to check out what happened last season take a look at our [A/W 2015 archive](/archive/2015-autumnwinter), and if you came to an event please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=144976563660" target="_blank">online survey</a>.
+We look forward to seeing you at some or all of it; if you want to check out what happened last season take a look at our [Spring 2016 archive](/current/2016-spring), and if you came to an event please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=144976563660" target="_blank">online survey</a>.

 ####What is Word of Warning + where did it come from?
 Simply put, Word of Warning is a one-stop shop for the bonkers, the beautiful and the bizarre of new live performance — an attempt to keep alive the best of the 25 year greenroom legacy and to introduce new people to the possibilities of seeing live work in Manchester + beyond…